nilszeilon/ember/README.md

 - [ ] channel memberships, personal channels and group channels
 - [ ] team note taking system
 - [ ] pin messages
+- [ ] easy to share auth system with another app, like add community-chat should be a nobrainer

+## TODO things that are important
 - [ ] deploy guides (dead simple or bust)
+- [ ] email providers

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.